-Up to 3 days In House Suspension Parent Notification

-Notification to sports & activity directors In addition to the penalty, the products will be confiscated & destroyed by the Dean of Students and/or administrator.
-MIAA Penalty will be confiscated & destroyed by the Dean of Students and/or administrator.
-MIAA Penalty q) Inappropriate Bus Conduct.
+Up to 3 days In House Suspension In addition to the penalty, the products Parent notification Notification to sports & activity directors Possible on-line cessation course.
+In addition to the penalty, the products will be confiscated & destroyed by the Dean of Students and/or administrator.
+MIAA Penalty t) False Alarm t) Parent/guardian of record notification Up to five school days suspension Notification to fire dept. and/or police

-Third Offense (and all subsequent Offenses) 2 days Out of School Suspension Parent Notification Notification to sports & activity directors In addition to the penalty, the products r) False Alarm
+Third Offense (and all subsequent Offenses) 2 days Out of School Suspension Parent Notification Notification to sports & activity directors Possible on-line cessation course.
+In addition to the penalty, the products will be confiscated & destroyed by the Dean of Students and/or administrator.
+MIAA Penalty u) Computer Use Violation/Misuse